 You don't need to be on the Steering Committee to be involved in the ASPS YPS.

 - Another way is to show up at the YPS Forum at the Annual Meeting.
 Make sure to introduce yourself to one of us and let us know you are interested in serving.
-Stick around for our Steering Committee meeting to see what we do - who knows, we could put you to work right there.
+Stick around for our Steering Committee meeting to see what we do.
 There is always work to be done and volunteers are always welcome.

 - If you are interested in one of the other ASPS Committees: